grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 The Active Learning Dashboard is arranged in two sets of tabs:

-  1. A Tab for each label classifier that you chose in the previous settings will encapsulate everything you need to know about that particular one-vs-rest classifier.
+  1. A Tab for each label classifier you chose in the previous settings will encapsulate everything you need to know about that particular one-vs-rest classifier.

-  2. Inside each classifier tab, you have a set of tabs showing different plots related to how the classifier is performing.
+  2. Inside each classifier tab, you have a set of tabs showing different plots related to how the classifier performs.

 In this example, we will only be using the :code:`Star` tab as we are only training the Star classifier, but the same steps will apply for each classifier you choose to train.